-Topic Overview Unit 1 VCE Business Management examines the ways businesses manage resources to achieve objectives.
+Topic Overview VCE Business Management examines the ways businesses manage resources to achieve objectives.
 VCE Business Management follows the process from the first idea for a business concept, to planning and establishing a business, through to the day-to-day management of a business.
 It also considers changes that need to be made to ensure continued success of a business.
 Students develop an understanding of the complexity of the challenges facing decision makers in managing these resources.
 Students learn to propose and evaluate alternative strategies to contemporary challenges in establishing and maintaining a business.
-Planning a business The Business Idea -New business ideas are formed from a wealth of opportunities.
-The Internal Environment - How the owner has more control over the activities, functions and pressures that occur within a business.
-The External Environment - Consists of all elements outside a business that may act as pressures or forces on the operations of a business.
-Unit 2 Establishing a Business Legal requirements and Financial considerations - It is essential to deal with legal and financial matters when establishing a business.
-Marketing a Business - Establishing a strong customer base for a business is an important component of success.
-Staffing a Business - Staff are one of the business's greatest assets and are an important consideration when establishing a business.
-Unit 3 Unit 3 - Managing a Business Business Foundations - The key characteristics of businesses and their stakeholders.
-Human Resources Management - Essential factors such as motivation and training involved in effectively managing employees during their time at a business to ensure the business objectives are achieved.
-Operations Management - The production of goods and services is the core objective of businesses.
-Unit 4 Transforming a Business Reviewing Performance - The Need for Change - Managers regularly review and evaluate business performance.
-Implementing Change - It is important for managers to know where they want a business to be positioned for the future.
-Assessment Students may sit school-based assessments that include case study, test, report and structured questions.
+Are you interested in building your knowledge and skills to enhance your confidence and ability to participate effectively as socially responsible and ethical members, managers and leaders of the business community?
+Do you want to run your own business?
+If you have answered 'yes' to these questions, you will enjoy Business Management.
+Unit 1 Planning a business The Business Idea -New business ideas are formed from a wealth of opportunities The Internal Environment - How the owner has more control over the activities, functions and pressures that occur within a business The External Environment - Consists of all elements outside a business that may act as pressures or forces on the operations of a business Unit 2 Establishing a business Legal requirements and Financial considerations - It is essential to deal with legal and financial matters when establishing a business Marketing a Business - Establishing a strong customer base for a business is an important component of success Staffing a Business - Staff are one of the business's greatest assets and are an important consideration when establishing a business Unit 3 Managing a business Business Foundations - The key characteristics of businesses and their stakeholders Human Resources Management - Essential factors such as motivation and training involved in effectively managing employees during their time at a business to ensure the business objectives are achieved Operations Management - The production of goods and services is the core objective of businesses Unit 4 Transforming a Business Reviewing Performance - The Need for Change - Managers regularly review and evaluate business performance Implementing Change - It is important for managers to know where they want a business to be positioned for the future Assessment Students may sit school-based assessments that include case study, test, report and structured questions.
 Detailed assessment information can be found in the Study Design (see below).
 Associated Career Areas: Business Manager, Accountant, Marketing & Research, Finance Manager, Financial Services, Property and Real Estate.
 Ahead of time Any Year 10 student can apply to their mentor, current Year Level Manager, or VCE Manager, for approval to study this subject in Years 10 and 11.
 Study Design This subject is bound by the VCAA Study Design, which can be found on this website.